RasaHQ/rasa/docs/http.rst

 It can make use of custom actions, but then these *have* to be implemented in python and executed on the machine that runs the server.

-To activate the remote mode, include
+To activate the remote mode, include:

 .. code-block:: yaml